MachinisteWeb/node-atlas/README.en.md

 Thanks to `NA.addSpecificVariation`, `NA.addCommonVariation` and `NA.newRender`, it's possible to generate a new view and variation compilation.

 If `data.lang` in this example is type of `undefined`, files will be search in rood directory.
-If `currentVariation` is type of `undefined` an empty object will be created.
+If `variations` is type of `undefined` an empty object will be created.

-Note : to allows `newRender` to use PUG template engine and not EJS, you must defined `variation.enablePug` to `true` before use `NA.addCommonVariation` and `NA.addSpecificVariation`.
+Note : to allows `newRender` to use PUG template engine and not EJS, you must defined `variations.enablePug` to `true` before use `NA.addCommonVariation` and `NA.addSpecificVariation`.

 ### Use MySQL Database (SQL) ###

 We will see now how to use data from database.
-We will use the `mysql` npm module.
+We will use the `mysql` NPM module.
 And first, [install a MySQL server](https://dev.mysql.com/downloads/installer/).

 #### MySQL Database ####